saschadiercks/design-system-with-11ty/src/eleventy/pages/index.md

 - `gulp copy` to copy required files (normally not required to run manually)
 - `gulp lint`lints your scss using stylelint
 - `gulp build:css` rebuilds the CSS

+## Code Highlighting
+We're using [prism.js](https://github.com/PrismJS/prism) to highlight the code.
+The nesseccary files are included in this repository.
+If you want to change the styling head to https://prismjs.com/ and download the files you want.
+After that place them in `src/assets/3rdparty/prism`and run `gulp build`